John S. Slattery

 Brad D. Mottier

-Brad D. Mottier is vice president and general manager of the Business and General Aviation & Integrated Systems operation for GE Aviation.
+Brad D. Mottier is President and CEO of Aviation Systems for GE Aviation.

 Prior to this appointment, Brad served as vice president and general manager of GE Aviation's Services operation and was named a company officer of General Electric Company in 2005.